multiscale/muscle3/docs/source/mpi.rst

             call LIBMUSCLE_PortsDescription_free(ports)

-When MUSCLE 3 is used in MPI mode, the Instance constructor takes two extra
+When MUSCLE3 is used in MPI mode, the Instance constructor takes two extra
 arguments: an MPI communicator, and the rank of the root process.
 These default to MPI_COMM_WORLD and 0, respectively.
-MUSCLE 3 will create a copy of the given communicator for internal use; the one you pass must contain all processes in your submodel.
-MUSCLE 3 will do all communication with other submodels from the process with the given root rank, and that process is special when sending and receiving as described below.
+MUSCLE3 will create a copy of the given communicator for internal use; the one you pass must contain all processes in your submodel.
+MUSCLE3 will do all communication with other submodels from the process with the given root rank, and that process is special when sending and receiving as described below.